Elephant vs Hippo

 • Asian elephant

-As noted above, elephants are the largest land animal currently living on Earth.
 Of the three elephant species, the African bush elephant is the largest.
 Males are between ten and eleven feet tall and weigh between 5.7 and 7.6 tons.
 Females of the same species grow up to nine feet in height and weigh four tons.

 Asian elephants are slightly smaller, with males growing to around nine feet tall and weighing five tons.
 Females can be eight feet in height and weigh up to 3.4 tons.
 The smallest species is the African forest elephant.
-They reach heights of seven feet seven inches and weigh around 2.5 tons.
+They reach heights of seven feet seven inches and weigh around 2.5 tons

-Elephants have tough, grey-to-brown skin when they’re fully grown.
+Elephants have tough, grey-to-brown thick skin when they’re fully grown.
 The three species can vary slightly regarding the exact pigmentation of their skin.
-But, the Asian elephant is considered to have more hair coverage than the African elephant.
-Often, elephants are seen covered in mud.
-This is a technique that they use in order to protect their skin from sun damage, insect bites, and loss of moisture.
+However, the Asian elephant is considered to have more hair coverage than the African elephant.

-The elephant’s truck is part-nose and part upper lip.
+The elephant’s truck is part nose and part upper lip.
 The trunk is an incredibly useful appendage that the elephant can use to touch other elephants, pick up objects, breathe, and smell.
 They’re thought to have an incredible sense of smell, up to four times as powerful as the most skilled dog species.

 Habitat

 Elephants have a wide variety of habitats they prefer.
 They can be found in deserts, marshes, lakeshores, and high and low elevations.
-Commonly, African elephants live in savannahs, and Asian elephants in scrub forests.

 Diet